-So we’ve done our evaluation and now we are ready to determine what caused the damage—this is often called troubleshooting.
-Start by thinking about the basic characteristics of concrete—strong in compression, weak in tension.
+So, our concrete leveling company in Delmarva has done our evaluation and now we are ready to determine what caused the damage — this is often called troubleshooting.
+Start by thinking about the basic characteristics of concrete — strong in compression, weak in tension.
 Therefore, a crack implies that the concrete was in tension.
-Recognize that the crack is always perpendicular to the direction of the tension—always!
+Recognize that the crack is always perpendicular to the direction of the tension — always!

 Here are a few typical concrete problems and their causes:

 - Corrosion of reinforcing steel